 According to the lecture, some of the reasons for introducing community or stakeholders participation in any water project are:

-- Decisions taken in a participatory way better reflect the real needs and concerns of the different actors involved in the process
+- Decisions taken in a participatory way better reflect the real needs and concerns of different actors involved in the process

 - Participation leads to sustainability as the different actors involved will feel ownership of the outcomes if they have been involved in the decision making process